Nameless Rumia's Wiki

 23)

-“Yutori” (ゆとり, lit.
-“Relaxed”) was an old buzzword in 2007 as the post-Sputnik Crisis Yutori education policy was modified to raise the number of hours that schoolchildren needed to attend.
+The term, 'yutori' (ゆとり, lit. “relaxed”), was a notable buzzword in 2007 since Japan's Yutori education policy was modified to raise the number of hours that schoolchildren needed to attend.

 24)